Using pandas.concat()

 Conclusion

-In this article, you have learned how to combine two series into a DataFrame in pandas using pandas.concat()
+In this article, I have explained how to combine two series into a DataFrame in pandas using pandas.concat()

 , pandas.merge()